FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 consisting of a mix of IPv4 and IPv6 traffic - the implied traffic profile therefore must include an attribute for their percentage.

-Other traffic properties that need to be somehow specified in Traffic Profile include:
+Other traffic properties that (if they apply) need to be somehow specified in Traffic Profile include:
 [RFC2544] (section 14.
 Bidirectional traffic),
 [RFC2285] (section 3.3.3 Fully meshed traffic),